HuCD34-NCG Mouse Model

-NCG mice are humanized by adoptive transfer using human umbilical cord blood-derived CD34+ stem cells from a qualified source, following myeloablation treatment.
+NCG mice are humanized by adoptive transfer using human umbilical cord blood-derived CD34+ stem cells, following myeloablation treatment.
 Animals are subsequently housed for 12-15 weeks according to Charles River immunodeficient animal housing protocols.

 During this period, CD34+ stem cells develop into human immune cells that engraft within the immunodeficient NCG mice.
 The presence of human immune cells are verified in the peripheral blood as early as 12-15 weeks post-engraftment, as verified by multi-color flow cytometry.
 These immune cells are detectable in mouse tissues, including bone marrow, spleen, liver, and lung, and have been shown to infiltrate implanted tumors.

 The HuCD34-NCG mouse model is available in North America only.

 - Convenient – HuCD34-NCG mice are study-ready, expressing human immune cells